feature-image

 Brands love Oliveira’s story, a humble fighter who never forgot where he came from.
 His endorsements span from Venum, the UFC’s official outfitter, to regional Brazilian companies that partner with him for social causes and product campaigns.

-‘Do Bronxs’ currently boasts 8.5 million followers on Instagram and is also the ambassador for OnlyF*ns, Roobet, and the Brazilian professional sports club based out of Sao Paulo, Corinthians.
+‘Do Bronxs’ currently boasts 9.3 million followers on Instagram and is also the ambassador for OnlyF*ns, Roobet, and the Brazilian professional sports club based out of São Paulo, Corinthians.

 There has also been discussion of him investing in local businesses, which could solidify his off-the-cage career alongside his Octagon legacy.
 He admitted years ago, “I’m not rich yet, but I will be.”
-Given the current state of affairs — fight purses, sponsorships, and now film projects—he may be able to cash in on that forecast very soon.
-But it’s at home where his personality truly shines, the house that mirrors his heart and history!
+And it looks like it has come true!

 View this post on Instagram